hackclub/hackclub/workshops/geometric_pattern/README.md

 Ideas:

-- try different colors until you find a combination you like (you can do this by changing the start values of rVal, gVal, and bVal.
+- try different colors until you find a combination you like (you can do this by changing the start values of `rVal`, `gVal`, and `bVal`.
 You can also change the incrementing value)
 - try no fill to make cool line art with overlapping circles
   > ![](img/overlapping_circle_pattern.png)
 - change number of circles per line